Gear Up to Fit - new Logo (272 × 40 px)

 Refined and Complex Carbs How to Make the Right Choice

-Carbs are essential for our bodies.
-We need them to survive.
-But we also need to know how much we should consume.
-There are two types of carbs: refined and complex.
-Refined carbs are found in processed foods such as white bread, pasta, and sugar-sweetened drinks.
-Complex carbs are whole grains, fruits, vegetables, beans, nuts, and seeds.
+Our bodies need carbs to survive.
+It’s important to know how much to eat.
+Carbs come in two types: refined and complex.
+Refined carbs are in processed foods like white bread, pasta, and sugary drinks.
+Complex carbs include whole grains, fruits, vegetables, beans, nuts, and seeds.

 Weight Gain and Refined Carbs